Bob Grant (radio host): Post-Retirement: Return to WABC and Internet broadcasting

 Beginning in September 2009, Grant reduced Straight Ahead! from five days a week down to two (Mondays and Wednesdays from 10 to 11 a.m.
 Eastern time).
 Grant also moved the show from his home to a professional studio.
 Due to a low number of callers to the show, Grant usually interviewed only guests for the hour.
 On January 13, 2010, Grant did his last UBATV show.
 Grant's last UBATV show and his last WOR show both fell on the date of January 13.

 On September 13, 2009, Grant returned to WABC for a third stint at the station, doing a weekly Sunday talk show from noon to 2 p.m.
 Grant's return to AM broadcasting allowed him to continue interacting with his fan base through greater listenership and participation than his previous internet radio show provided.
 At the close of his first show, he expressly thanked the management of the station for "inviting him back" and said he looked forward to continuing this joint venture every week for the foreseeable future.
 Grant issued a statement in October 2012 that his October 7 broadcast would be his last, but then rescinded that message after the show, labeling it a "mistake" and an attempt to grab attention.
 He then took off a short time for medical work, and when he returned to the air, it was for a shortened 1 p.m. to 2 p.m.
 Sunday show.
-Grant's show continued in its one-hour weekly format until July 28, 2013 when he permanently retired due to declining health.
+Grant's show continued in its one-hour weekly format until July 28, 2013, when he permanently retired due to declining health.

 Grant also prepared weekly columns for his website, BobGrantOnline.com.
 The site was originally sponsored by NewsMax.
-The editorials ended February 19, 2013, again due to health issues.
+The editorials ended February 19, 2013, again due to health problems.